Liblarium/Emilia-tan-bot/Roadmap.md

 # Emilia-tan-bot — Roadmap

+~~may change.
+The roadmap is not very accurate, because I myself do not know how to put it together correctly (I did not put it together)~~

 Welcome to the development roadmap for **Emilia-tan-bot**!
 This document outlines the planned structure, goals, and important milestones for the project.